Date: Sunday 13 September 2020

 Location: Newcastle upon Tyne to South Shields

-Following a spectacular course from the centre of Newcastle upon Tyne to the coast at South Shields, the Simplyhealth Great North Run is one of the biggest half marathons in the world.
-Around 57,000 runners take on the epic 13.1 miles each year, including world-class athletes such as Mo Farah – this truly is a calendar highlight for new and experienced runners alike.
+From the Red Arrows flying over the Tyne Bridge and South Shields, to over 57,000 runners pacing the streets of Newcastle, the Great North Run is a race not to be missed!
+This epic 13.1 mile race is one of the biggest half marathons in the world and includes world-class athletes such as Mo Farah.
+This truly is a calendar highlight for new and experienced runners alike.

-Be a part of Team Meningitis Now and you will receive:
+Be a part of #TeamTangerine and you will receive:

 - A huge welcome at our post-race reception; drinks, snacks and a sports massage all await you near the finish line (friends and family are also welcome)